BeamoAI/Beamo-Search/README.md

 ### Adjust the Firewall (Optional)

-## Only do this if you would like to host Beamo Search to the public internet
+## You Should Only Do This If You Would Like To Host Beamo Search On The Public Internet

 1. **Open PowerShell as Administrator**:
    - Click on the Start menu, type `PowerShell`.